cockroachdb/docs/src/current/cockroachcloud/production-checklist.md

 The customer is responsible for the following tasks:

-- Estimating workload and sizing the cluster.
-- Scaling clusters based on workload.
-- Ensuring sufficient disk, compute, and memory capacity for each cluster.
+- Estimating workload requirements and scaling clusters as required to ensure sufficient storage, compute, and memory capacity for each cluster.
 - Monitoring cluster health and application performance.
 - Ensuring that the workload is distributed appropriately across the nodes of the cluster.
 - Performance tuning of SQL queries and schema.